 - Take any unwanted or leftover wrapping papers to a recycling center or donation center that specializes in reusing such items

 Similarly, see if you can recycle wax paper.

 How To Reduce The Amount Of Gift Wrap Papers Used?

 One way to reduce the amount of gift wrap papers being thrown away is by using more eco-friendly options such as fabric bags or reusable boxes instead of traditional wrapping sheets.
 Reusable bags can also help cut down on cost since they don’t need to be replaced often while still giving off a classic yet modern look depending on their design.
 Additionally, cutting back on extra decorations can also help reduce waste since extra ribbons, bows and other embellishments tend to end up in landfills after being thrown away along with their packaging materials like cellophane or plastic bags filled with shredded confetti pieces!

-Similarly, see if you can recycle notebook paper.
+Similarly, see if you can recycle kraft paper.